ASSASIAN99/MYSWIFT/README.md

 # MYSWIFT
- A 2 Dimentional iOS game, Supported iPhone 4 and higher.
+ A 2 Dimentional iOS game programmed in Swift Language using Xcode.